gbui/robotpy-docs/guide/python.rst

     if statement is True:
         # do_something here
     elif other_statement is True:
-        # do something lese here
+        # do something else here
     else:
         # otherwise do this